grammyjs/website/site/docs/plugins/ratelimiter.md

 ### Default Configuration

-This snippet demonstrates the easiest way of using rateLimiter which is accepting the default behavior:
+This snippet demonstrates the easiest way of using rateLimiter, which is accepting the default behavior:

 <CodeGroup>
   <CodeGroupItem title="Node.js" active>